Evander M. Law: Tennessee

-1864-65
+1864–65

 In the Overland Campaign, on May 6, 1864, at the Wilderness, Law was under arrest in the rear, while his brigade participated in Longstreet's morning counterattack along the Orange Plank Road.
-The brigade continued to Spotsylvania Court House, but Law did not resume command until the Battle of Cold Harbor, where he received a gunshot wound that fractured his skull and injured his left eye.
+The brigade continued to Spotsylvania Court House, but Law did not resume command until the Battle of Cold Harbor, where a gunshot wound fractured his skull and injured his left eye.

 While his brigade fought in the Siege of Petersburg, Law was transferred to brigade command in Lt.
 Gen. Wade Hampton's Cavalry Corps.
 It was stationed in South Carolina, where he finished the war.
 When Maj.
 Gen. Matthew Butler was wounded at the Battle of Bentonville, Law exercised command of Butler's division until its commander returned to active duty.
-On March 20, 1865, he was promoted to the rank of Major General; but the promotion was too late to be confirmed by the Confederate Congress.
+On March 20, 1865, he was promoted to Major General; but the promotion was too late to be confirmed by the Confederate Congress.